uk-gov-mirror/hmrc.income-tax-mtd-end-to-end-service-guide/source/documentation/final-return-crystallisation.html.md

 <a href="figures/crystallisation-diagram.svg" target="blank"><img src="figures/crystallisation-diagram.svg" alt="crystallisation process API diagram" style="width:720px;" /></a>

-<a href="figures/crystallisation-diagram.svg" target="blank">Open the crystallisation process diagram in a new tab</a>.
+<a href="figures/crystallisation-diagram.svg" target="blank">Open the final declaration process diagram in a new tab</a>.

 1. Customer is ready to complete their final tax return.
-2. The software calls the intent to crystallise endpoint – this endpoint triggers the creation of the crystallisation calculation for the customer to agree.
+2. The software calls the intent to crystallise endpoint – this endpoint triggers the creation of the final declaration calculation for the customer to agree.
 3. HMRC receives the request and starts the tax calculation and returns Calculation ID.
 4. The software receives the ```calculationId```.
-5. Generates the crystallisation tax calculation - this process will also convert any business validation warnings into errors, if there are any errors the calculation will not run and the customer will not be able to crystallise the liability.
+5. Generates the final declaration tax calculation - this process will also convert any business validation warnings into errors, if there are any errors the calculation will not run and the customer will not be able to declare the liability.
 6. HMRC Stores tax calculation with ```calculationId```.
 7. The software uses the Individuals Tax Calculation API to call the relevant endpoints, the minimum number of endpoints that need to be called are: </br>
 a) retrieve self assessment tax calculation metadata. </br>